copyleft-next/copyleft-next/README.md

 > "Exploring ideas for a modified copyleft license can't hurt."
     - Richard M. Stallman, July 2012

-copyleft-next is a new, post-post-modern strong copyleft license inspired by, though different from, the GNU GPL.
+copyleft-next is a new, post-post-modern, non-weak copyleft license inspired by, though different from, the GNU GPL.

-"Strong" refers to the Free Software Foundation's traditional and influential characterization of the difference in copyleft scope between a weak copyleft license (like the LGPL) and a strong copyleft license like the GPL.
-"Strong" is not meant in any broader sense.

 Contributions of patches, ideas, and criticism are welcome (see the file CONTRIBTING.md for more information).
 In particular, the Copyleft-Next Project actively seeks the participation of open source/free software project developers who may not have considered helping with license drafting before.
 License drafting is fundamentally about establishing